-CHRISTOPHER MCELROEN is a Brooklyn based theatre artist and the Artistic Director of the american vicarious, a transmedia theatre company.
+CHRISTOPHER MCELROEN is a Brooklyn based theatre artist and the Artistic Director of the american vicarious.

 Christopher received a 2013 Helen Hayes Award for his direction of the world premiere stage adaptation of Ralph Ellison’s iconic novel Invisible Man.
 With the objective of creating public ownership of Ellison’s novel in its first ever adaptation for the stage, McElroen built a series of national partnerships between the Ralph Ellison Estate, University of Chicago, University of Iowa, University of North Carolina, New York University, Pace University, The August Wilson Center and New York Theatre Workshop.
 During the yearlong adaptation process McElroen and his collaborators traveled nationwide to engage local community residents, students, scholars and artists in weeklong workshops and discussions around themes of race, identity, and the American experience.
 Following its development, which was featured nationally on NPR’s All Things Considered, the project premiered at the Court Theatre in Chicago, January 2012, and was nominated for seven Jeff Awards, Chicago’s highest theatrical honor.
 Invisible Man has received productions at The Huntington Theatre in Boston and The Studio Theatre in DC, where it received three 2013 Helen Hayes Awards.